 when a versioned formula goes into Active status, the parent formula end date will be updated with the versioned formula start date and its status will be updated to Closed.

 After activation, you can create a clone of that formula by clicking the Clone button at the top-right corner of the screen.

 This allows you create variations based on the same formula as a starting point.

-A formula that is currently in use cannot be modified.
+Once a formula has been activated, it cannot be modified.
 Instead, a ''Create New Version'' button will appear in the top right corner of your formula page.
 This button will allow anyone to create a new version of the same formula and a user will be able to make modifications for the new version.
 It will create a new version with start date today or the start date of the formula if it is in the future.

 Activate a Formula Version Draft

 Once you finish updating the draft version, change its status from Draft to Active as shown in the Activate a Formula section.
 The previously active version will be set to a Closed state, and the draft version will become the currently active version.

 You can track the formula versions in the History tab of the formula page.